Building Thinking Skills series

 Mind Benders series

-- books for K-12 that work on logic "grids."
+These are books for kindergarten through twelfth grade that work on logic "grids."
 See my review here.

 Daily Mind Builders™ series